New York E-2 Visa Lawyers for Business Setup and Investment

 2. Obtaining an E2 Visa outside the US

 Those looking to operate a business in New York can obtain an E2 visa by filing an E2 application at the consulate in their home country.
-D&A’s E2 team in your local country will work with our New York E2 team to assist you with this process.
+D&A’s international E-2 team coordinates with our New York lawyers and local advisors where appropriate to assist you with this process.

 Why Local Counsel Matters in New York